NovoNordisk-OpenSource/openstudybuilder-description/docs/info_environment.md

 ## Public Sandbox Access

-The public sandbox is freely available for everyone to test the solution without the need to install anything.
-You can requested access to the sandbox environment via mail: <a href="mailto:openstudybuilder@neotechnology.com?subject=Request%20Sandbox%20Access">
-openstudybuilder@neotechnology.com (Request Sandbox Access)</a>.

-Be aware that the sandbox is refreshed periodically, so any data you create will be lost after a refresh.
-Furthermore, note that any data in the sandbox is publicly available to everyone with access to the sandbox.
-Due to the traceability of processes, any data entry is tracked with the user mail and visible to everyone with access to the sandbox.

-## Public Sandbox Access

 The public sandbox provides a convenient way for anyone to explore and test OpenStudyBuilder without the need to install any software.
 To request access to the sandbox environment, simply send an email to <a href="mailto:openstudybuilder@neotechnology.com?subject=Request%20Sandbox%20Access">openstudybuilder@neotechnology.com (Request Sandbox Access)</a>.

 The solution can then be accessed via the following link: [OpenStudyBuilder Sandbox](https://openstudybuilder.northeurope.cloudapp.azure.com/){target=_blank}.